MicrosoftDocs/cpp-docs/docs/standard-library/system-clock-structure.md

 ### Remarks

-A clock is *steady* if it is [monotonic](#is_monotonic_constant) and if the time between clock ticks is constant.
+A clock is *steady* if it is and if the time between clock ticks is constant.
+The `system_clock` is not  monotonic because the value that is returned by a first call to `now()` is not always less than or equal to the value that is returned by a subsequent call to `now()` because the system time can be adjusted without notice.

 ## <a name="now"></a> now

-Static method that returns the current time.
+Static method that returns the system's current wall clock time.

 ```cpp
 static time_point now() noexcept;